jturnbull/cuts/_events_shocktober/demons.md

 ---
+title: "Demons"
-title: "Demons Plus Q&A with Mike Muncer from The Evolution of Horror Podcast"
+subtitle: "Plus Q&A with Mike Muncer from The Evolution of Horror Podcast"
 showdate: 2019-10-20
 price: 9
 location: "The Ultimate Picture Palace, OX4 1BN"